BeeChains/entrepreneurodomains/README.md

 # Hello Cosmos!!

 A podvig of mind focused on infinity.
 Foucus the mind towards infinity and abundance always...
-Tat Tvam Asi.
-That is This, This is That!!
+Tat-Tvam That means - (That is This, This is That) and Tat-Tvam-Asi means - (I Am That)

 Getting used the beauty of labor and deepening ones understanding of creative thought will ensure the conquer of darkness.
 Entrepreneuro domains is a podvig movement to Light.